Integrated thinking in action: Governance

 - How do those charged with governance regularly review their governance structures and processes and identify opportunities to improve them?

-- Does the organization assess strategic opportunities with the same degree of rigour as strategic risks?
+- Does the organisation assess strategic opportunities with the same degree of rigour as strategic risks?

 - Do the decision-making processes of those charged with governance assess value creation, preservation and erosion across all the capitals which are material to the decision being taken, and do they balance the necessary trade-offs between the capitals?

-- Do those charged with governance ensure that the organization’s incentive structures are aligned with long-term value creation, including, where practicable, long-term value creation for broader stakeholders?
+- Do those charged with governance ensure that the organisation’s incentive structures are aligned with long-term value creation, including, where practicable, long-term value creation for broader stakeholders?

-- Do teams work collectively to deliver the organization’s strategic objectives and actively break down functional siloes where these exist, fostering connectivity and enabling the organization to holistically assess, measure and report its progress in delivering its critical success factors through its financial and sustainability-related KPls?
+- Do teams work collectively to deliver the organisation’s strategic objectives and actively break down functional siloes where these exist, fostering connectivity and enabling the organisation to holistically assess, measure and report its progress in delivering its critical success factors through its financial and sustainability-related KPls?